-To answer some of these questions, recent work has centered on mathematical modeling of infectious diseases, especially involving microbial risk assessment.
-Risk assessment studies have been getting a lot of attention lately, according to Dr Brian J Coburn, Postdoctoral Fellow at UCLA’s Centre for Biomedical Modeling, Semel Institute for Neuroscience and Human Behavior.
-He is an applied mathematician who specializes in quantitative approaches for studying infectious diseases.
-He also works closely with Professor Sally Blower, the center’s director.
+To answer some of these questions, recent work has centered on mathematical modelling of infectious diseases, especially involving microbial risk assessment.
+Risk assessment studies have been getting a lot of attention, according to Dr Brian J Coburn, Postdoctoral Fellow at UCLA’s Centre for Biomedical Modelling, Semel Institute for Neuroscience and Human Behaviour.
+He is an applied mathematician who specialises in quantitative approaches for studying infectious diseases.
+He also works closely with Professor Sally Blower, the centre’s director.

-“During the H1N1 virus outbreak, the idea that aircraft transport infectious bugs became fixed in people’s minds,” explains Coburn (pictured left).
+“During the H1N1 virus outbreak, the idea that aircraft transport infectious bugs became fixed in people’s minds,” explains Coburn.
 “The conventional wisdom is that you are simply transporting individuals, when actually there is a dynamic of people getting infected within the flight and then – without symptoms – walking out and causing even more outbreaks.

 “The longer the flight, the more infections are likely to occur and, not surprisingly, the more crowded conditions in economy class will have even more infections than first class,” states Coburn.
 “Large-scale models that describe the spread of infection have been useful for predicting the spread of pandemic influenza.
 For H1N1 these models were really important because the disease originated in Mexico City and spread around the world via aircraft.”